amarell/amarell-discord-bot/Readme.md

 - a few more commands that work with the Reddit's API, commands for memes from different subreddits

 - `-lookup {some_term}` - find the Wikipedia article that matches the given term and type out first couple of sentences in the chat.
-For example `-lookup Obama` will find the article about Obama type some information about him in the chat where the command was called from.
+For example `-lookup Obama` will find the article about Obama type some information about him in the channel where the command was called from.

 - etc.